-The Airco DH5 was a World War One single seat fighter designed specifically to replace the Airco DH2.
+The Aircraft Manufacturing Company (Airco) DH5 was a World War I single-seat fighter designed specifically to replace the Airco DH2.
 Designed by Captain Geoffrey de Havilland, it was a ‘pusher’ type aircraft which offered the performance of a tractor type aircraft.

 The DH5 is one of very few biplanes to feature back-stagger (that is with the top wing further aft than the lower wing).
-This configuration was adopted in this case to improve the field of view from the pilot’s cockpit.
-The type was the first British fighter to use interrupter gear to allow a forward-firing machine gun to fire through the propeller arc.
+This configuration was adopted to improve the field of view from the pilot’s cockpit.
+The type was the first British fighter to use an 'interrupter-gear' to allow a forward-firing machine gun to fire through the rotating propeller arc.

-The type’s unusual configuration was viewed with some scepticism and it is reported that its control effectiveness was markedly reduced at low speeds.
-Featuring a single machine gun resulted in the aircraft being described as ‘under-armed’ compared to its twin gun competitors although despite this it was ordered in great quantities.
+The unusual configuration of the type was viewed with some scepticism and it is reported that its control effectiveness was markedly reduced at low speeds.
+Featuring a single machine gun resulted in the aircraft also being criticised as ‘under-armed’, especially when compared to its twin gun competitors.
+Despite this however, it was ordered in great quantities.

-The DH5 was the initial equipment of the new No.2 Squadron of the Australian flying core, the first Australian fighter unit.
+The Airco DH5 was the initial equipment supplied to the newly formed No.2 Squadron of the Australian Flying Corps, the first Australian fighter unit.

-Although effective in aerial battles due to the unobstructed forward view, this also led to it being used operationally for trench strafing.
+Although effective in aerial battles due to its unobstructed forward view, this also led to it being used operationally for trench strafing.

-The last DH5 Squadron saw their aircraft replaced with S.E.5a’s in January 1918 and with the unpopularity of the aircraft in training roles it finally disappeared from RFC service later that year.
+The last Airco DH5 Squadron operating saw their aircraft replaced with the S.E.5a, in January 1918.
+Although used in training roles, the unpopularity of the aircraft saw it finally disappear from RFC service later that year.